Welcome to the Ugly Duck farm.

 This is the closest I have to bronze.
 We call this line "Faux Bronze" since it breeds much like chocolate, and is probably just a very dark version of chocolate.

 The difference between chocolate and bronze is in the breeding.
-A bronze is an autosomal recessive gene passed by both parents, while the chocolate is sex linked.
+A bronze is recessive gene passed by both parents, while the chocolate is sex linked.

 (which is a pastel gene)